Patient's Query

 3. MRI (magnetic resonance imaging)indicates no viable tissue in the myocardial areas fed by the right coronary artery.
 But there is also narrowing in the circumflex and left anterior descending arteries, and the tissues supplied by these vessels are viable.
 Therefore, these vessels require a bypass or interventional treatment.

 4. As a result, if the patient is hemodynamically stable, I wait a few weeks, and then I do a coronary bypass if he can be separated from the assist device.
-Because in a few weeks, the contraction of the heart can get better, and we can do the bypass surgery safer.
+Because in a few weeks, the contraction of the heart can get better, and we can do the bypass surgery more safely.

 5 On the other hand, I would invasively open the circumflex artery and left anterior descending artery if the patient could not wean from the assist device or if he was getting worse hemodynamically.